anderssv/the-example/doc/tdd.md

 # Test everything?

-The good old days of measuring test coverage is over I hope, but I still measure it though.
+The good old days of measuring test coverage are over, I hope, but I still measure it.
 It is nice to see if it is trending upwards or downwards.
 The tools that measure coverage can show _what_ is tested or not.
 That is important information in finding areas that *should* improve.